(Photos: GettyImages / Shutterstock)

 And we can look for a lot more.

 “You just know this as fact: that if Donald Trump wins reelection, his four years would be consumed with revenge,” says former RNC Chairman Michael Steele.
 “His four years would be consumed with validating his lie.
 His four years would be consumed with retribution against those who, in his view, wronged him, and [he] would then corrupt… the various institutions that would be required to execute his revenge….”

 But what if those levers of reprisal were in hands more competent than Trump’s?

 Which brings us back to Ron DeSantis.

-Last week, DeSantis signed hastily passed legislation stripping Disney of its independent tax status.
+In May, DeSantis signed hastily passed legislation stripping Disney of its independent tax status.
 “In so doing,” writes Lewis, “DeSantis is actually fighting and winning a culture war that Trump only talked about.”